Two happy young women walk and laugh on their sunlit university campus.

 3. Student cards may offer perks, like no annual fee, or no foreign transaction fees.

-Student credit cards come with several key benefits, all aimed at crafting a responsible spender and saver out of you.
-These benefits include access to financial education resources through various platforms, and alerts and reminders to help you stay on top of payments.
-Reward yourself with cash back or other perks tailored for students, turning everyday spending into savings or rewards.
-While these cards typically offer initial credit limits designed to match a student's budget and spending habits, your active engagement and responsible use are crucial.
-It's how you start building a solid credit history.
+Student credit cards come with several key benefits, all aimed at teaching you to be a responsible spender and saver.
+These benefits might include access to financial education resources, plus alerts and reminders to help you stay on top of payments.
+Reward yourself with cash back or other perks, turning everyday spending into savings or rewards.

 What is a student credit card?

-A student credit card is a type of credit card designed for college students who are just starting to build their credit.
+A student credit card is a type of credit card for college students who are just starting to build their credit.
 These cards often come with no annual fee and provide benefits and perks like rewards programs, which can make them an ideal choice for stepping into financial independence.

 Can a college student get a credit card?